gbif/collection-mobilization/README.md

 * Add the `registered publisher` label if the institution is registered on GBIF.
 * Add the `collection missing from GBIF` label if some of the collections aren't available on GBIF yet.
-* Add the `digitised collections` label if some of the collections are digitized.
 * Add the `digitized specimens missing from GBIF` label is some of the digitized specimens aren't available on GBIF.